Special relativity: Accelerated observer with horizon

+Fig. 7-6 illustrates a specific calculated scenario.
+Terence (A) and Stella (B) initially stand together 100 light hours from the origin.
+Stella lifts off at time 0, her spacecraft accelerating at 0.01 c per hour.
+Every twenty hours, Terence radios updates to Stella about the situation at home (solid green lines).
+Stella receives these regular transmissions, but the increasing distance (offset in part by time dilation) causes her to receive Terence's communications later and later as measured on her clock, and she never receives any communications from Terence after 100 hours on his clock (dashed green lines).

+After 100 hours according to Terence's clock, Stella enters a dark region.
+She has traveled outside Terence's timelike future.
+On the other hand, Terence can continue to receive Stella's messages to him indefinitely.
+He just has to wait long enough.
+Spacetime has been divided into distinct regions separated by an apparent event horizon.
+So long as Stella continues to accelerate, she can never know what takes place behind this horizon.

 Relativity and unifying electromagnetism

 Theoretical investigation in classical electromagnetism led to the discovery of wave propagation.
 Equations generalizing the electromagnetic effects found that finite propagation speed of the E and B fields required certain behaviors on charged particles.
 The general study of moving charges forms the Liénard–Wiechert potential, which is a step towards special relativity.

 The Lorentz transformation of the electric field of a moving charge into a non-moving observer's reference frame results in the appearance of a mathematical term commonly called the magnetic field.
 Conversely, the magnetic field generated by a moving charge disappears and becomes a purely electrostatic field in a comoving frame of reference.
 Maxwell's equations are thus simply an empirical fit to special relativistic effects in a classical model of the Universe.
 As electric and magnetic fields are reference frame dependent and thus intertwined, one speaks of electromagnetic fields.
 Special relativity provides the transformation rules for how an electromagnetic field in one inertial frame appears in another inertial frame.

 Maxwell's equations in the 3D form are already consistent with the physical content of special relativity, although they are easier to manipulate in a manifestly covariant form, that is, in the language of tensor calculus.